awsdocs/aws-codecommit-user-guide/doc_source/how-to-view-repository-details.md

 1. Run the get\-repository command, specifying the name of the AWS CodeCommit repository with the `--repository-name` option\.
 **Tip**
-To get the AWS CodeCommit repository's name, run the [list\-repositories](#how-to-view-repository-details-no-name-cli) command\.
+To get the name of the AWS CodeCommit repository, run the [list\-repositories](#how-to-view-repository-details-no-name-cli) command\.

    For example, to view details about an AWS CodeCommit repository named `MyDemoRepo`: